-The Torah emphasizes repeatedly that we have the capacity and agency to choose how we live and act.
-With good reason, Maimonides flags free will as a foundational principle.
-If we are predestined to be righteous or wicked, we are not morally responsible, and if we are not morally responsible, then there can be no justice, reward, or punishment.
+The Torah repeatedly emphasizes that we have the capacity and agency to choose how we live and act.
+With good reason, Maimonides identifies free will as a foundational principle underpinning the entire Torah, because if our actions are predestined, we are not morally responsible, and if we are not morally responsible, then there can be no justice, reward, or punishment.

-Throughout the story of Egypt, God says that He has hardened Paroh’s heart, and resists overtures to free the Jews.
+Throughout, God tells Moshe that He has hardened Paroh’s heart, and Paroh then refuses to free the Jews.
 But if God had hardened his heart, Paroh’s free will was compromised; how could he then be punished?

-Maimonides exposition of free will allows a person the possibility to do so something so egregious that repentance and making amends is foreclosed, and the person can no longer turn back from the path they have gone down.
-So by enslaving, torturing, and murdering the Jewish People, justice required that Paroh be prevented from making amends.
+Maimonides’s exposition of free will allows for the possibility to do so something so bad that the path of repentance and making amends is foreclosed, and the person can no longer turn back.
+In Paroh’s case, by enslaving, torturing, and murdering the Jewish People, justice required that he be prevented from making amends.

 R’ Jonathan Sacks suggests this is fairly intuitive – we can become prisoners of our own pride.
-Paroh had obstinately made himself blind and deaf to his peoples suffering, to the point where his adviser please fell on deaf ears:
+Paroh had obstinately blinded himself to his peoples suffering, to the point where his adviser pleas fell on deaf ears:

 הֲטֶרֶם תֵּדַע כִּי אָבְדָה מִצְרָיִם – Do you not see Egypt is already lost?
 (10:7)